TheClementX/AudioVGen/README.md

         -> downloads the specified dataset from hugging face
     d. untar.py
         -> untars all downloaded tar files from hugging face
+    e. download_preprocess.py
+        -> does everything all in one
+        -> includes option to pre-encode wav files (need to implement
     e. data_comp.py
         -> (MUST BE MADE) combines the top 4 scripts into one for comprehensive datadownload and preproccessing